Family Engagement Policy and School-Home Compact

 Efforts will be made to ensure parents/caregivers receive materials, training, and benefits from school partnerships with social and academic services, community-based organizations, and businesses, including the following:

-Hold workshops connecting caregivers to tools and resources, such as connecting parents to Advanced Academic Services, My On and Dream Box.
+- Hold workshops connecting caregivers to tools and resources, such as Advanced Academic Services, My On, Imagine Learning, online math program, Schoology, ParentVue, etc.

-Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through family workshops.
+- Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through parent-teacher conferences, monthly parent connection meetings and family workshops.
+(Virtual Meetings or In School)

-Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies.
+- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as on how to use various software programs at home.
+(Virtual Meetings or In School)

-Provide ongoing access to resources in the school such as access to parent liaisons.
+- Provide ongoing access to resources in the school, such as access to parent liaisons, social worker, and counselors, etc. (Virtual Meetings, email or In Person)

-Provide opportunities to donate and access supplies donated by others, such as the partnership with Capitol Area Food Bank, Homewood Suites by Hilton & Hampton Inn Alexandria/Pentagon South, KMPG, Lions Club and Rotary Club.
+- Provide opportunities to access supplies donated by others, such as Capitol Area Food Bank, Hampton Inn Alexandria/Pentagon South, KMPG, Lions Club and Rotary Club.
+(At school)

-Leverage partnerships with local businesses and organizations to enhance school programs and events, such as Homewood Suites by Hilton & Hampton Inn Alexandra/Pentagon South, KMPG, Lions Club and Rotary Club.
+- Leverage partnerships with local businesses and organizations to enhance school programs and events, such as Hampton Inn Alexandra/Pentagon South, KMPG, Lions Club and Rotary Club.

-Support parents in accessing county and community resources, such as the Fairfax County departments of Health, Family Services, and Housing, and summer enrichment camps and programs, including scholarship opportunities.
+- Support parents in accessing county and community resources, such as the Fairfax County Departments of Health, Family Services, and Housing, and summer enrichment camps and programs, including scholarship opportunities.
+(Virtual Meetings or In School)

-Offer outreach and training for targeted families, such as Early Literacy and Family Literacy workshops.
+- Offer outreach and training for targeted families, such as Family Literacy and HIPPY.
+(Virtual Meetings)

 Welcoming All Families